Panicum virgatum: Bioenergy

-The main advantage of switchgrass over corn as an ethanol feedstock is that switchgrass's cost of production is generally about 1/2 that of grain corn, and more biomass energy per hectare can be captured in the field. hus, switchgrass cellulosic ethanol should give a higher yield of ethanol per hectare at lower cost.
+The main advantage of switchgrass over corn as an ethanol feedstock is that switchgrass's cost of production is generally about 1/2 that of grain corn, and more biomass energy per hectare can be captured in the field.
+Thus, switchgrass cellulosic ethanol should give a higher yield of ethanol per hectare at lower cost.
 However, this will depend on whether the cost of constructing and operating cellulosic ethanol plants can be reduced considerably.
 The switchgrass ethanol industry energy balance is also considered to be substantially better than that of corn ethanol.
 During the bioconversion process, the lignin fraction of switchgrass can be burned to provide sufficient steam and electricity to operate the biorefinery.
 Studies have found that for every unit of energy input needed to create a biofuel from switchgrass, four units of energy are yielded.
 In contrast, corn ethanol yields about 1.28 units of energy per unit of energy input.
 A 2008 study from the Great Plains indicated that for ethanol production from switchgrass, this figure is 6.4, or alternatively, that 540% more energy was contained in the ethanol produced than was used in growing the switchgrass and converting it to liquid fuel.
 However, there remain commercialization barriers to the development of cellulosic ethanol technology.
 Projections in the early 1990s for commercialization of cellulosic ethanol by the year 2000 have not been met.
 The commercialization of cellulosic ethanol is thus proving to be a significant challenge, despite considerable research efforts.